gilhardl/flutter-starter/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report an issue to help us improve
 title: ''
-labels: bug
+labels: BUG
 assignees: ''

 ---

-**Describe the bug**
+## Describe the bug
-A clear and concise description of what the bug is.
+*A clear and concise description of what the bug is.*

-**To Reproduce**
+## To Reproduce
+*An ordered-list of actions to take in order to reproduce the bug.*

-Steps to reproduce the behavior:
+**Steps to reproduce the behavior :**

-1. Go to '...'
+1.
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Actual behavior**
+## Actual behavior
-A clear and concise description of what actually happen.
+*A clear and concise description of what actually happen.*

-**Expected behavior**
+## Expected behavior
-A clear and concise description of what you expected to happen.
+*A clear and concise description of what you expected to happen.*

-**Additional context**
+## Additional context
-Add any other context or screenshots about the problem here.
+*Add any other context, environnement informations or screenshots about the problem here.*